 0808 168 1300

-Located in the quiet village of Yelverton which is near Norwich, Cedar House retirement home is a fine period property providing a care home in Norfolk and nursing care for up to 24 elderly people.
+Located in the quiet village of Yelverton which is near Norwich.
+Cedar House, one of our retirement homes in Norwich, is a fine period property providing a care home in Norfolk and nursing care for up to 24 elderly people.
 This beautiful former Rectory dates in part back to the 13th century and is a well known landmark within the village.

-Cedar House care home has a well deserved reputation for excellence in care with a highly trained professional and friendly care team in place to meet the needs of residents.
+Cedar House has the reputation of being one of the premier care homes in Norwich has a well deserved reputation for excellence in care with a highly trained professional and friendly care team in place to meet the needs of residents.
 The staff team are complemented by the home’s tranquil living environment and wider surroundings.
 Residents can enjoy wonderful views of open countryside from the light and airy sunroom or take the air in the beautiful mature gardens, which feature level lawns for ease of access.

 - Small, friendly and homely atmosphere